CodingItWrong/outsidein.dev/docs/vue/4-refactoring-styles.md

 If you have any uncommitted changes, commit them to git.
 Push up your branch to the origin and open a pull request.
 Wait for CI to complete, then merge the pull request.
 Now we can mark off our story in Trello:

 - [x] Style App with Material Design

+## What's Next
+In this chapter we improved the look-and-feel of our first feature.
+But there are some functionality improvements it could benefit from as well.
+In the next chapter we'll add support for edge cases related to loading and error states.